Best Adult kick scooters – a complete Rider guide

 When I thought about what I wanted to be when I grew up, I never imagined that I might become an expert in adult kick scooters!
-Unintentionally I should add.
-I’ve done 2 long-distance kick-scooter challenges – the first was Scoot the Loop, a 150 miles 5-day kick scoot on the London Loop trail.
-Then in 2018, I took that to the next level with Kicking the States – kick scooting for 3 months covering 1,750 miles the full length of the USA.
+Unintentionally, I should add.
+I’ve done two long-distance kick-scooter challenges – the first was Scoot the Loop, a 150-mile five-day kickscoot on the London Loop trail.
+Then, in 2018, I took that to the next level with Kicking the States.
+I spent three months kick scooting the entire length of the USA.
+Covering a total of 1,750 miles!

-In the process of preparing for and doing these adventures, I spent a lot of time researching and understanding everything there is to know about kick scooters for adults (sometimes also called push scooters).
-Which are the best models.
-The advantages and disadvantages.
-Cheap and expensive.
-How far they can comfortably carry you.
+While preparing for and doing these adventures, I spent a lot of time researching and understanding everything there is to know about kick scooters for adults (sometimes also called push scooters).
+Which are the best models?
+The advantages and disadvantages?
+Is there really a big difference between the expensive and budget options?
+How far can they comfortably carry you?

 Pros:

-• There is no skill to riding them, you just kick
+• There is no skill to riding them; you just kick and getting the balance right feels very intuitive.

 Cons: